MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/manage/message-center.md

 - Changes to where your data is stored

 When you open a major update post to read it, you'll see a new gray header that has information specific to this major update, including the current roll-out status.
-In the example shown below, the major update has started Targeted release, it applies to targeted release customers only, and there are at least 40 days remaining before the feature moves into general availability.
+In the following image, the major update has started Targeted release, it applies to targeted release customers only, and there are at least 40 days remaining before the feature moves into general availability.

 ![Major update post opened for reading.](../media/8e1b4527-e68d-4937-9145-c42faf72e08a.png)

 ### Set preferences

 If administration is distributed across your organization, you may not want or need to see posts about all Office 365 services.
+Each admin can:
+- Set preferences that control which messages are displayed in Message center.
+- Filter messages
-Each admin can set preferences that control which messages are displayed in Message center.
-You can also opt-in to receive a weekly digest of messages in email, to make sure you never miss an important post.
+- Opt-in to receive a weekly digest of messages in email, to make sure you never miss an important post.

 >[!Tip]
 > Data privacy messages that the Message Center Privacy reader gets are not included in the weekly digest.